In October, Canalys characterised AWS Marketplace as “one of the biggest distributors in EMEA and globally”.

 In partnership with ResourceiT, we’re also bringing you access to exclusive insights into what resellers and MSPs REALLY want from their distributors in 2025.
 The research, conducted across 30 UK resellers, reveals several critical insights that will help distributors better align their strategies with reseller needs as they head into 2025 (brief registration process required).

 Some of the 50 outfits featured in Must-Know Distributors are pushing on with efforts to develop their own cloud marketplaces, with Arrow and TD Synnex issuing press releases only this month detailing the latest updates to their ArrowSphere and StreamOne platforms, respectively (the former adding augmented generative AI tools, and the latter unveiling “several new powerful, customer-centric capabilities”).
-Others such as Pax8 and Giacom now even define themselves primarily as ‘marketplaces’, not distributors.
+Others such as Pax8 and Giacom now define themselves as ‘marketplaces’, not distributors.

 We asked top execs from each of the 50 (or the 44 we made contact with) a range of serious and more playful questions.